JeffM-Code/PortfolioWork/ML/CustomerSegmentation/README.md

 Electricity Metering Customer Segmentation<br><br>

 ## Info
-Understanding the habits of energy consumers is essential in catering to their needs, and better anticipating their demand, to realise supply or generational efficincies.
-Segmenting these customers can provide valuable insights on their habbits, and this can be done through a k-means clustering algorithm.<br><br>
+Understanding the habits of energy consumers is essential in catering to their needs, and better anticipating their demand, to realize supply or generational efficiencies.
+Segmenting these customers can provide valuable insights on their habits, and this can be done through a k-means clustering algorithm.<br><br>

 #### Metering diagram:<br><br>
 <img src="reports/figures/metering_diagram.png" alt="metering diagram" width="590"/><br><br>
 *Figure 1 - Illustration of household metering data collection.*<br><br>

-Metering data is used to achieve this segmentation, captred on different rooms of a house using different appliances, as well as electric water heater and air conditioners.<br><br>
+Metering data is used to achieve this segmentation, captured on different rooms of a house using different appliances, as well as electric water heater and air conditioners.<br><br>

 There are two ways to determine correlated values,